 First, don’t panic and make any rash decisions that are difficult to undo.
 Dogs, like people, are adaptable.
 They can learn to accept even major changes in their daily lives, as long as they know they are still loved.

 Next, talk to your veterinarian or a certified behaviorist about your specific concerns.
-If you're heading back to work outside the home after a long period of quarantine, remember that your dog is likely to need some help adjusting to the change, too.
+If you're heading back to work outside the home, remember that your dog is likely to need some help adjusting to the change, too.
 Now may be the perfect time to consider the benefits of doggy daycare or regular visits with a dog walker — both as a proactive support system for this tricky transition period and for your pet’s long-term health and socialization needs.

 When it comes to choosing the right daytime care solution for your dog, there are plenty of services to consider — from dog daycare franchises with locations across North America to independent operators — so you can find exactly what you and your dog need.
 Larger cities may have a broader selection, but with some planning and creativity, you can find the right care for your pet no matter where you live.